auth0/docs/articles/quickstart/native/flutter/interactive.md

 ## Show user profile information {{{ data-action="code" data-code="main.dart#8:9" }}}

-The user profile is automatically retrieved for you when you call `webAuthentication.login()`.
-The object that is returned from the login step contains a `userProfile` property that has all the user profile properties, which have been populated by decoding the ID token.
+The user profile is automatically retrieved for you when you call `webAuthentication().login()`.
+The object that is returned from the login step contains a `user` property that has all the user profile properties, which have been populated by decoding the ID token.

 ::::checkpoint
 :::checkpoint-default
-Log in and inspect the `userProfile` property on the result.
-Verify that you can access the current user's profile information.
+Log in and inspect the `user` property on the result.
+Verify that you can access the current user's profile information, such as `email` or `name`.
 :::
 :::checkpoint-failure
 If your application did not return user profile information: